Jayakrishna2b/Data-analysis-assistant/README.md

 2. Open the Repository in vs code

-3.Open index.html file  in vscode
+3. Open index.html file  in vscode

-4.click on Go live
+4. click on Go live

 No additional dependencies required.
 The app runs entirely in the browser.